Special-Operations-Brigade/SOB-Docs/aircraft/vehicles.md

 * The LAAT/LAG is the Drone varient of the LAAT-LE, able to remotly carry infantry to the front lines this is a suicide vehicle.
 Upon inpact it deploys a squad sheild protecting its cargo, while blowing up in the process.

-* THe republic Transport is meant to carry large amounts of vehicles or cargo as needed.
+* The republic Transport is meant to carry large amounts of vehicles or cargo as needed.
 The C-130 of x-ray, this aircraft will get you an entire platoon of tanks in one trip.

 ### Bombers